dstrivedi/task-list/README.md

 * Delete tasks that are no longer needed.
 * Filter tasks based on their completion status.
 * Responsive design with Material-UI components for a modern look and feel.

+<strong><em>Take a look at the live version here:</em></strong> https://dstrivedi.github.io/task-list/ :octocat: :heart_eyes:

-# Clikc on the below link to review the code and view the app
+# Clikc on the below link to review the code
 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/stackblitz-starters-5oacc9)

 # Getting Started